 John P. Richard has been a member of the Board since November 2002.
 Since June 2005, Mr. Richard has been a managing director of Georgia Venture Partners, LLC, a venture capital firm that focuses on the biotechnology industry.
-He has also served as senior business advisor to Agennix AG, a biotechnology company, since April 1999, as a consultant to Nomura Phase4 Ventures LP or an affiliated entity since January 2000, and as the interim chief executive officer of AxoTect Inc., a biotechnology company, since July 2009.
-Nomura Phase4 Ventures LP is a private equity fund, and Mr. Richard became a venture partner of the fund during 2008.
-In addition, Mr. Richard currently serves and from time to time during at least the past five years has served as a consultant to portfolio companies of Georgia Venture Partners and Nomura Phase4 Ventures.
-Within the past five years, Mr. Richard served as a member of the board of directors of the publicly-traded company Altus Pharmaceuticals Inc.
+He has also served as senior business advisor to Agennix AG, a biotechnology company, since April 1999 and as a non-executive director of Phase4 Ventures Limited, a private equity fund, since March 2011.
+From 2008 until March 2011, Mr. Richard served as a venture partner of Nomura Phase4 Ventures LP.
+In addition, Mr. Richard currently serves and from time to time during at least the past five years has served as a consultant to portfolio companies of Georgia Venture Partners, as well as to Nomura Phase4 Ventures (or an affiliated entity) and certain of its portfolio companies.
+Within the past five years, Mr. Richard served as a member of the board of directors of the formerly publicly-traded company Altus Pharmaceuticals Inc.